timm/fun/docs/row.md

 Method4: Exploing the class/goal variables:
   - Before reasoning over numerous indeepdnent features (of which theyre may be many), first reason over the dependent features (which are usually very few).
 That is,
   - Group the data  using the goal/class variables
-  - Ignore anything that has [similar distributions in different groups](nums.md).
+  - Ignore anything that has similar distributions in different groups.
+    - And you'll need different tests for [numerics](nums.md) and [symbols](syms.md)

 Method5: exploint the blessing of non-uniformity.